Auma Obama

-Rita Auma Obama (born 1960), is a Kenyan-British community activist, sociologist, journalist, author, and half-sister of the 44th president of the United States, Barack Obama.
+Rita Auma Obama (born 1960) is a Kenyan-British community activist, sociologist, journalist, author, and half-sister of the 44th president of the United States, Barack Obama.
 Obama serves as the executive chairwoman of Sauti Kuu Foundation (Strong Voices Foundation), a non-profit organisation that helps orphans and other young people struggling with poverty in Kenya.

 Background and education

 Auma Obama is the daughter of Barack Obama Sr. and his first wife, Kezia Obama (née Aoko).
 She is the older half-sister of Barack Obama.
-After attending local elementary and secondary schools, she secured a scholarship to attend university in Germany.
+After attending a local elementary school and The Kenya High School for secondary education (1973–1978), she secured a scholarship to attend university in Germany.
 She studied German at Heidelberg University from 1981 until 1987.
-After her graduation from Heidelberg, she went on for graduate studies at the University of Bayreuth, graduating with a Doctor of Philosophy degree in 1996.
+After her graduation from Heidelberg, she went for graduate studies at the University of Bayreuth, graduating with a Doctor of Philosophy degree in 1996.
 She also studied at the German Film and Television Academy in Berlin.
 Obama's final project at the Film Academy was the twenty-minute film All That Glitters (1993), which blends genre conventions in depicting the vulnerability of Black lives in post-unification Germany.

-Life after school
+Humanitarian commitment

 Obama lived in the United Kingdom after her studies.
 While there, she helped her mother, Kezia, to relocate from Kenya to the UK.
 Kezia was granted British citizenship in 2011.

 In 1996, Obama married an Englishman, Ian Manners.
 They are the parents of Akinyi Manners (born 1997).
 Obama and Manners divorced in 2000.
 In 2007, Obama and Akinyi relocated to Kenya.

-Obama worked for five years in Kenya with the international charity organisation CARE International before starting her own charity, Sauti Kuu Foundation, sometimes referred to as Auma Obama Foundation.
+Obama worked for five years in Kenya with the international charity CARE International as the organization's East Africa Coordinator before starting her own charity, Sauti Kuu Foundation, sometimes referred to as Auma Obama Foundation.